 i can only describe how it seemed was installed in a closet-turned-to-blackbox with a door covering, and featured over 400 feet of screen printed silver mylar tape, hung around the closet’s three facing walls.
 A video was projection mapped onto the mylar tape, which was pressed smoothly onto the wall in some places and carefully strewn––sometimes wrinkling, folding, and criss-crossing over each other––in others.
 The image printed on the mylar tape was originally printed on aluminum foil, manipulated, re-photographed, and printed onto the mylar tape.
 The aluminum foil version of this image was used to make the projection for the work.
 The final visual effect of the installation was a glistening, abstracted pattern of crinkly material that seemed to either burst out from the point of projection, or come together to form that point.

-Our language does not provide us with the words to properly explain a non-human, material behavior.
-I am better able to explain the connection I feel to such a material, especially when that material seems to be most true to itself, than I am able to describe to another person exactly how the material behaved in order to create that beautiful connection.
-I can only approximate the poorly-understood and vastly-understated complexity of what we consider to be simple materials that behave simply.
+Our language does not provide us with the words to properly explain non-human, material behavior.
+We can only approximate the poorly-understood and vastly-understated complexity of what we consider to be simple materials that behave simply, using abstracted comparisons and loose feelings.